By Arré Bench Apr. 06, 2018

 For some reason, the 5 pm munchies are immune to smart decisions, and it’s the time most people indulge in fried snacks, fast foods, and sugary drinks.
 It doesn’t help that our culinary culture celebrates the fattiest, most unhealthy foods as the tastiest snacks.
 It’s almost as if the word “snack” is a magical spell that turns trans-fat and sugar ineffective on your body.
 It isn’t.
 Eating healthy without reining in your 5 pm hunger pangs is like going scuba diving without an oxygen tank.

 This is your opening to sneak to victory in the diet challenge.
 While most people ignore the evening snack’s role as the main culprit in the case of the expanding waistline, making a smart decision at this point instead of giving in to the siren song of samosa could be the edge you need.
 Healthy, controlled portions and diet buddies aren’t going to help if you go all Jughead Jones on any food available when the evening hunger pangs strike.
 Instead of junk food, which will just make you fat, try eating something that actually gives you some fuel for the rest of the day.
-Have a fruit, or some nuts, or if that’s not enough to curb your appetite, mix it up in some Epigamia Greek yogurt and enjoy the sweet, not to mention satisfying taste of victory in your diet challenge.
+Have a fruit, or some nuts, and enjoy the sweet, not to mention satisfying taste of victory in your diet challenge.

 You’re still going to have to be sensible with what you eat at other times of the day, but keeping a check on the trash we normally indulge in at 5 pm might just be the key to getting your diet to work for you.
 The office-diet challenge is yours to win, and come evening time, you get to be the food snob looking down your nose at what people eat.
 All of this is possible as long as you avoid the death trap that is 5 pm – where diets go to die.